mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

 My Ethereum interpreter currently only supports a small subset of the full set of Ethereum's opcodes.
 The most complex computation my interpreter can do at this point is add numbers together.

-Here's an Ethereum application that counts to three by pushing `1` to the three times and then adding the values together:
+For example, here's an Ethereum application that counts to three by pushing `1` to the stack three times and then adding the values together:

 ```text
 PUSH1 1    # Stack now contains [1]